omeka/omeka-s-enduser/docs/configuration.md

 title: Configuration Options
 ---

-The following can be configured in the file `local.config.php` located in the config directory.
+The following are commonly requested options which can be configured in the file `local.config.php` located in the config directory.

+For a full list of available configuration keys, please see the [developer documentation page on configuration settings](https://omeka.org/s/docs/developer/reference/configuration/).

 ## Thumbnails